mrjgamble/K2DataScience/Projects/Project 1 - EDA/README.md

 ##### MTA Data Improvements
 * We only looked at a single year of ridership to determine historical ridership values.
 We could incorporate additional years to normalize the data and achieve a better predictive model
 * We found that turnstile data often had itegrity issues, as ridership counts often were out of sync from one day to the next.
-We used the data as best we could, however the turnstile data issues can result in inaccurate ridership levels.
+These issues can result in inaccurate ridership levels.

 ##### Weather Data Improvements
 * Include additional variables for determining a 'pleasant day'.
 Examples of these may be: cloud coverage, dew point humidity, etc.